Qualified Personal Residence Trust

 1. When should one utilize a QPRT?

-A QPRT is an effective estate freeze technique and is most applicable to families with estates that would exceed the applicable exclusion ($5.25 million in 2013).
+A QPRT is an effective estate freeze technique and is most applicable to taxpayers with estates that would exceed the applicable exclusion ($5.34 million in 2014).
 It is a tax-efficient means of intra-family home transfer.
 During the QPRT term, the grantor can continue to utilize the residence on a rent-free basis.
 Because it is specifically allowed under tax regulations, there is little tax risk.

 If the grantor does not outlive the trust term, the then fair market value of the home is brought back into his or her estate while the earlier taxable gift is removed.
 Assuming the grantor survives the trust term, the grantor may be permitted to lease the residence back from the beneficiaries (presumably family members).
 Lease payments are another means to benefit heirs without any further gift or estate tax consequences.
 Essentially, a QPRT is an estate planning technique with virtually no downside estate planning risk.